 You can freeze fudge in an airtight container and it will last up to 3 months.
 It will defrost in about 3 hours on the counter at room temperature.

-- 1 16 oz container Milk Chocolate Frosting, Betty Crocker Strawberry
+- 1 16 oz container of strawberry frosting Betty Crocker

 - Line an 8×8 pan or dish with parchment paper or spray with cooking spray.